The following was issued as news release by the Grassroot Institute of Hawaii on April 28, 2020.

 HONOLULU, April 29, 2020 >> If you think Hawaii’s unfunded public pension liabilities of $14 billion are daunting now, brace yourself for what they could be in just a short while.

 A new tool from the California-based Reason Foundation shows that if the system’s investments decline significantly during the next year, thanks to the coronavirus recession, its total unfunded liabilities could go through the roof.

 Developed by the foundation’s Pension Integrity Project, the tool estimates that an investment value decline of between 5% and 25% would increase the system’s unfunded liabilities to between $16.5 billion and $20 billion.

 And that’s not all.

-A financial stress test by the ERS’s own managers shows that if the system’s investments decline in value by 20% this year and returns are only 5% in subsequent years, its unfunded liabilities could triple by fiscal 2049 to $44 billion.
+A financial stress test by the state Employees’ Retirement System’s own managers shows that if the system’s investments decline in value by 20% this year and returns are only 5% in subsequent years, its unfunded liabilities could triple by fiscal 2049 to $44 billion.

 That would threaten the ability of the system to pay the benefits it has promised to Hawaii’s retired public employees.
 It also would bust the budgets of the state and counties, which presumably would turn to Hawaii’s taxpayers to help bail them out.

 According to the Pension Integrity Project, a 5% decrease in the value of the ERS portfolio would put Hawaii residents on the hook for $11,625 per person; a 25% drop, $14,047.
 It would be the third worst per-capita public pension debt in the nation, behind only Alaska and Illinois.